What is it and why get involved?

 From left to right:

 For the latest in discussion about landscape designers’ right to practice in Oregon, join the Oregon Landscape Designer Advocacy Group (ORLDAG) at Yahoo.
-This group provides a forum for continuing the lively conversations at recent Town Hall meetings.
+Contact firstname.lastname@example.org to request membership (you must have a Yahoo account to join).